digital-asset/daml/docs/source/daml-finance/tutorial/contingent-claims-instrument.rst

 Tutorials : How to implement a Contingent Claims-based instrument
 #################################################################

-In this chapter we will look at how the fixed rate bond instrument is implemented in Daml Finance.
+In this chapter we will look at how to create a strongly typed instrument, which leverages the ``Contingent Claims`` library.
-This will illustrate how to use the Contingent Claims package to model the economics of an instrument.
+As an example, we will see how the fixed rate bond instrument is implemented in Daml Finance.
 The goal is that you will learn how to implement your own instrument template, if you need an instrument type that is not already implemented in Daml Fincance.

 Template definition
 ===================

-We start by defining the template.
+We start by defining a new template for the instrument.
 Here are the first few lines of the fixed rate instrument:

 .. code:: daml